relaymesh/githook/README.md

 ## OAuth Onboarding

-Githooks supports OAuth-based onboarding for GitLab and Bitbucket, and GitHub Apps with user authorization.
+githook supports OAuth-based onboarding for GitLab and Bitbucket, and GitHub Apps with user authorization.

 ### Start Onboarding Flow